 Did you know?

-It is the only native pine however the remaining truly native pine forests are in Highlands of Scotland.
-The other Scots Pine in England and southern Scotland are secondary native having spread by planting and subsequent self-seeding.
+The only remaining truly native pine forests in Britain are in the Highlands of Scotland.
+The other Scots Pine woods in England and southern Scotland are secondary native, having spread by planting and subsequent self-seeding.

 - Very Large - 20 metres+